MRKonrad/MRKonrad/_posts/2014-06-22-ShMolli-CLUT.md

 ## Comments
 * I could not find how to add custom CLUT not using OsiriX CLUT editor.
 So I hardcoded CLUT in a plugin.
-Feel free to sugest a better solution =]
+Feel free to suggest a better solution =]
 * Original map has 4096 color levels, Osirix uses only 256, so I took every 16th value from original map.